School Attendance Matters

 We believe that for children to make good progress and maintain friendships, good attendance is vital.
 Research proves that if a child's attendance drops to 90% or less, there can be a significant impact on achievement, with children finding school more challenging, both in terms of their learning and also their friendships, confidence and social skills.
 At Corpus Christi, School Attendance Matters and we are passionate at supporting parents/carers in maintaining high levels of attendance so that each child has the best possible educational experience.

 Our aim is that every child's attendance will be above 97%.

 Beginning of the day

 If children arrive later than these times, they will need to enter through the main school entrance and into the school office.
-They will need to be signed in by the parent/carer as coded as' late before register closure' or 'late after register closure'.
+They will need to be signed in by the parent/carer and coded as' late before register closure' or 'late after register closure'.

-If any child/ren arrive between 8.50am-9.10am they are regarded as late and parents/carers should bring them to the Main Office and sign them in.
-They are marked in the register as late for that session.
+If any child/ren arrive between 9.00 and 9.15am they are regarded as late and parents/carers should bring them to the Main Office and sign them in.

-If they arrive after 9.10am, they are coded as absent for that session in the register.
+If they arrive after 9.15am, they are coded as absent for that session in the class register.